Duru-E/Git-Github-Handoff/README.md

 -------------------------------------------------------
 old notes to delete and stuff to do

-remember to spacees to make a new line
+remember two spaces to make a new line

 Out main file for the project